The Common Program of the People's Republic of China 1949-1954

 Source: Heilmann (2000).
 Page 12

-In March 1949, the plenum of the CCP decides to keep all important GMD officials in their position if they are willing to cooperate with the new regime.
+In March 1949, the plenum of the CCP decided to keep all important GMD officials in their position if they are willing to cooperate with the new regime.
+They made an appeal to them to remain in their jobs, guaranteeing them “preservation three previous ones” – the previous position, the previous rank and the previous salary.
+This decision meant that the state had to provide full salaries to all military officials and civil servants of the state apparatus of the previous regime, numbering 9 million people.
 Not only on governmental level, but also on Regional level most of the GMD officials are kept in their position.
-Deng Xiaoping (1949) stresses in a telegram the importance of this policy.
+Deng Xiaoping stressed in November 1949 in a telegram the importance of this policy.
 "The Central Committee has made it clear that personnel taken over from the Kuomintang institutions, including military officers and men, government employees and factory workers and staff, should all be accepted; not one of them should be dismissed."

-In September 24, 1949, The CCP issues guidelines on handling former GMD personnel.
-These guidelines are based on former mistakes.
-"After the liberation of Nanjing, Shanghai and Hangzhou, the dismissal of over 27,000 former personnel had led to high instability.
-With the peaceful liberation of Beijing, the 17,000 former military personnel being laid off had mostly fled to Suiyuan, full of bitterness and grievances, and now we still have the responsibility of resolving it.
-All such experiences indicate that former personnel should not be handled by means of dismissals and lay-offs.
-They must be given a way out in terms of work and livelihood.
-The Party and the People’s government have the responsibility to reform and feed these people through providing work.
-We are prepared, within a specific period after nationwide liberation, to retain 9 to 10 million people, including new and former military and administrative personnel.
-It most certainly would be difficult for the fiscal budget, but it is solvable, and politically it is essential" The ministry of finance declares 90% of the tax collectors were earlier serving the GMD.
-GMD officials almost totally occupy the positions in the ministry of Justice.
-The need for specialists is enormous, so the criteria for employment are very flexible.
+The need for specialists was enormous, so the criteria for employment were very flexible.
 "Through underground Party cells and overt entreaties, the CCP enticed even high-ranking officials and judges of the former regime with no apparent leftist sympathies, such as the brilliant Yang Zhaolong, head of the Criminal Section of the Republican Ministry of Justice and protégé of Roscoe Pound, to stay and contribute to the building of “New China".
 In Jinan, the capital of Shandong about 75 to 80% of the old officials kept their jobs.
 In 1950, the total numbers of old GMD cadres on duty are more than 400.000 persons, more or less a quarter of the total number of officials.
-In Shanghai, 95% of the GMD personnel stay on their job after the takeover.
-Moreover, in the rural areas, the GMD administrators keep their jobs.
-In his December 1949 report to Stalin Kovalev remarks: "Filling vacancies in the government apparatus is taking place exceedingly slowly.
+In Shanghai, 95% of the GMD personnel stayed on their job after the takeover.
+Moreover, in the rural areas, the GMD administrators kept their jobs.
+In his December 1949 report to Stalin Kovalev remarked: "Filling vacancies in the government apparatus is taking place exceedingly slowly.
 In the majority of ministries and central institutions apparatus is less than half full, and in some ministries, for example those of light industry, textile industry, forestry, [and] labour, there are no officials at all except for the ministers and their deputies.
 Creation of organs of state power in the localities almost has not been embarked upon yet."

-Even members of secret organizations can qualify for senior positions.
-During the civil war, the PLA has frequently used the secret organizations to beat the GMD.
+Even members of secret organizations could qualify for senior positions.
+During the civil war, the PLA had frequently used these secret organizations to beat the GMD.
 The most famous person is Zhu De, who became one of the most important officers in the PLA.
 Soon after 1949, members of the secret organizations are the first to be persecuted.
 See Article 5 .

-According to U (2004) on a local level: "Staff recruitment during the early socialist years was driven not by what organizations within the emerging socialist political economy needed but by the unequal privileges among institutions, a state desire to alleviate unemployment, and the need to reorganize state establishments.
-No doubt some work organizations— that is, those well placed within the hierarchy of socialist institutions—absorbed new workers who were desirable on both political and technical grounds.
-For the rest, however, compliance with state dictates led to less happy results. "
+At the local level, staff recruitment during the early socialist years was influenced more by the unequal privileges among institutions, a state desire to reduce unemployment, and the need to reorganize state establishments than by the actual needs of organizations within the emerging socialist political economy.
+While some work organizations—particularly those well-positioned within the hierarchy of socialist institutions—were able to bring in new workers who were favorable on both political and technical grounds, compliance with state directives often led to less favorable outcomes for others.

 An additional problem can be noticed.
 Similar to its rival, the CCP, the Guomindang (GMD or Nationalist Party) wasn't just a typical political party but a Leninist-style organization dedicated to extensive social mobilization.
 It established a significant party-state apparatus, which encompassed various institutions, including state-owned factories.
 With the exception of portions that had been relocated by the GMD to Taiwan, all the apparatus and assets of the GMD-led Nationalist government were assumed by CCP authorities and were in need for reliable cadres.
 The scope of takeovers conducted by the CCP extended beyond state-owned agencies and assets to include those owned by individuals or organizations labelled as enemies by the CCP.
 This broad approach was officially outlined in the stipulation that all factories, shops, banks, warehouses, ships, docks, railways, postal services, telegraph, electricity and telephone services, waterworks, farms, and pastures operated by the reactionary GMD government, as well as its high-ranking officials, were to be taken over by the People's government.
 In practice, CCP authorities held sole authority in determining whether an enterprise fell under the category of bureaucratic capitalism.
 There was no formal legal process in place to handle appeals or challenge these decisions.
 The CCP assumed the role of the ultimate arbiter, making judgments based on their own criteria and without recourse to legal procedures.

 The embassies are one of the sectors where many of the GMD officials are fired or they have left for Taiwan.
 Military persons take these vacant positions.
 Persons like Wu Xiuquan, Geng Biao, Ji Pengfei and Huang Zhen.
-At the end 1950, of the 15 ambassadors sent abroad, 11 have the rank of a general.
-This does not only apply to the ambassadors, but the entire Ministry of Foreign Affairs has been purged of GMD officials and they are replaced by military and a small group of individuals who already took care of foreign affairs for the CCP in the years before 1949.
-However, even this ministry has to employ ex GMD officials.
+At the end 1950, of the 15 ambassadors sent abroad, 11 had the rank of a general.
+This did not only apply to the ambassadors, but the entire Ministry of Foreign Affairs had been purged of GMD officials and they were replaced by military and a small group of individuals who already took care of foreign affairs for the CCP in the years before 1949.
+However, even this ministry had to employ ex GMD officials.
 "The Ministerial criteria of selecting ambassadors and consuls: 1) political loyalty and reliability; 2) knowledgeable, any ability in using foreign language would be a plus; 3) cautious, well-rounded, determined to implement policies and observe the leaders; 4) division, brigade or above level cadres."
-These new ambassadors lack diplomacy, they are more messengers instead of negotiators.
-The Chinese ambassadors consider foreign countries as territories of the enemy.
+These new ambassadors lacked diplomacy, they were more messengers instead of negotiators.
+The Chinese ambassadors regarded most foreign countries as adversarial territories.
+During the Founding Assembly of the Ministry of Foreign Affairs, Zhou Enlai issued a caution, emphasizing that diplomatic work involves two aspects: one focused on unity and the other on conflict.
+He stated that there should be no distinctions made for allied nations.
+In strategic terms, we must unite with our brother countries, but tactically, we should not shy away from making criticisms.

-Solinger (1977) states that in the military structure on Regional and national level are also old GMD officials in function.
-In the national defense council, 30 generals of the 96 in total have a GMD background.
-A lot of them have chosen the side of the PLA to survive.
-The party had already applied the tactic to appoint non-communist on several more or less important positions in the ‘liberated’ areas before 1949. "..
-They are selected based on their proximity to the Party, their reliance, their skills or their influence, like Zhang Lan, Huang and Zhang Dongsun Yanpei.
-The same criteria govern the formation of provincial and municipal governments, the selection of leaders at the various levels of government and the appointment of the heads of trade unions, eight small parties and new professional and cultural associations whose foundations were laid in the summer of 1949,... "
+In the military structure on Regional and national level were also old GMD officials in function.
+In the national defense council, 30 generals of the 96 in total had a GMD background.
+A lot of them had chosen the side of the PLA to survive.
+The party had already applied the tactic to appoint non-communist on several more or less important positions in the ‘liberated’ areas before 1949.
+They are chosen based on their proximity to the Party, their loyalty, their skills, or their influence.
+The same criteria apply to the formation of provincial and municipal governments, the selection of leaders at different levels of government, and the appointment of heads of trade unions, Minzhu Dangpai, and new professional and cultural associations established in the summer of 1949.

-On provincial level many chairmen have a military background, some have a GMD background, none are representatives of the Minzhu Dangpai.
+On provincial level many chairmen had a military background, some had even a GMD background, none were representatives of the Minzhu Dangpai.
 See Table Chairmen provincial government 1949-1954

 In calling up personnel, Zhou relied on those who had been involved in the CCP's unofficial diplomacy of the 1930s and 1940s.
 Even as an 'illegal' party the CCP had had to practice diplomacy in establishing an internationally recognisable alternative to the official diplomacy of the Nationalist government, thus Zhou was able call up former CCP united front workers, military officers and journalists.
 Keith (1989).
 Page 34 [Cite]